 The Irv R. String Local 152 Scholarship Fund was developed in 2009 by the leaders of UFCW Local 152 as a way to give back to our hardworking union members and their families to offset the often expensive cost of college.

 At Local 152, we believe that every dollar counts.
-Each winner of the Irv R. String Local 152 Scholarship Fund will receive $2,000 towards the cost of tuition, with the funds paid directly to the college or university of choice.
+Each winner of the Irv R. String Local 152 Scholarship Fund will receive $5,000 towards the cost of tuition, with the funds paid directly to the college or university of choice.
+The scholarship was recently increased from $2,000.

 UFCW Local 152 has awarded over